jeniok12/golang-tdd-example/README.md

 }
 ```

-This is passing too, but seem that we have code duplication that we want to prevent.
+This is passing too, but seems that we have code duplication that we want to avoid.

 ```console
 > go test -v .